 Binghamton Mayor Rich David saw his property tax assessment for his personal residence at 45 Court St. drop by $47,700 for 2018.
-While David broke no laws while obtaining the assessment and followed standard New York state procedures, some constituents question the ethicality of the method he used.

 The change reduced David’s assessment from $179,000 to $131,300.
 According to an assessment complaint form filed with the city tax assessor’s office on March 22, the assessment was reduced because of “income and expense.”
 David said he previously had an Empire Zone exemption, a type of tax credit, for 45 Court St. that expired in 2018.
 When he saw the new assessment for his property, he had questions regarding whether it was overassessed.
 According to David, when he initially contacted the assessor’s office and filled out the form, he had already researched the assessment process, and wanted to be as transparent as possible.